dcycle/webhook_receiver/README.md

     drush ev 'print_r(webhook_receiver()->webhooks())'

 This will give you an empty array.
-This is because there are no webhooks.
+This is because there are no active modules defining webhooks.

 So how to define a webhook?
 -----